0xPixelNinja/dhcp-rest-api/README.md

 - **DHCP Configuration:** Typically located at `/etc/dhcp/dhcpd.conf`.
 - **Interface Configuration:** By default, this is located at `/etc/default/isc-dhcp-server`.

-Whether you’re managing DHCP on Proxmox or another environment, this API is designed to streamline your workflow.

-Thank you for checking out the project—enjoy managing your DHCP configurations with ease!
+I made this project, for automating the DHCP configurations remotely via API, without accessing the PVE shell